Jump to content

 16. BTW - the Dr.s that started the program were both Venturing Scout volunteers.
 They were and are very much about Scouting and its ideals.
 They saw an opportunity to bring what they loved professionally into the Scouting world and pitched it.

 17. STEM Scouts are chartered by schools.
 They are called Labs.
 The volunteers are registered with BSA and are required to have YPT.
 The youth are registered with BSA and you will see them listed on membership reports for district and council.
 They fall outside the "Traditional Program" when referenced in reporting.
 Their uniform is a lab coat.
 They do several hands on experiments per year.
 It is not an inexpensive program approximately $100 per Scout per year.
 The experiments use a lot of materials and all of the Scouts get hands on experience.
-In that regard, they are out pacing many
+In that regard, they are out pacing many troops I see.
+Due to the expense, there are a number of funding partners that offer grants and scholarships.

 18. It does.
 The Oath and Law are very much a part of STEM Scouts.
 We have.
 Part of Varsity Scouts was starting and supporting you athletic programs.
 As well as other Troops and Post over the decades.
 It is.
 STEM Scouts is owned an operated by BSA.
 Councils that are doing STEM Scouts likely have a DE that is in charge of that program.
 It was started in the Great Smoky Mountain Council by two PhD's from Oak Ridge National Laboratory (which was created for the Manhattan Project).
-It has been piloted across several councils throughout the U.S. Having seen it first hand, i
+It has been piloted across several councils throughout the U.S. Having seen it first hand, it is a great program.

 19. Well, based on the current train of thought that the aggrieved party in appropriation are those who were subjected to colonization/subjugation, I think we are in the clear.
 All of this is their fault, right?